sivy/monkinetic.blog/_posts/2018-08-20-colonies-of-the-federation.md

 ## Progress

-Over the last 8 months the number of colonies -- the network of federated platforms built on the [ActivityPub](https://activitypub.rocks/) protocol -- has grown.
+Over the last 8 months the number of colonies -- the network of federated platforms built on the [ActivityPub](https://activitypub.rocks/) protocol -- has grown at a quick pace.
 There are now over 4000 instances (servers) running Twitter-like communities on the popular [Mastodon](https://joinmastodon.org) platform.

 ![Image of domed structures on a icy planet]({{site.baseurl}}/images/ken-fairclough-ken-fairclough-microtech-lookfeel-concept-01-add-lighting-crop.jpg)